 Formerly known as the Westgate City Center, the Westgate Entertainment District is a shopping and amusement destination adjacent to both stadiums in Glendale.
 Although there are several stores in the district, it is more known for the restaurants, bars, charming scenery, and entertainment events that take place in venues around the area throughout the year, which include the Westgate Bike Night, Westgate Hot Rod Night, Westgate Wednesdays, and the Fireworks Fest for the Fourth of July.
 Other entertainment options include movie theaters, a free splash pad, and a variety of local shops.

-Opened in 2009, Camelback Ranch is the official Spring Training grounds for both the Los Angeles Dodgers and the Chicago White Sox Major League Baseball teams, but it also serves as the home stadium for the Arizona Fall League—a Minor League Baseball competition that takes place in the off-season.
+Camelback Ranch opened in 2009 and is the official Spring Training grounds for both the Los Angeles Dodgers and the Chicago White Sox of Major League Baseball.
+It also serves as the home stadium for the Arizona Fall League—a Minor League Baseball circuit that takes place in the off-season.
 During the summer, you can also sign up to join the Adult Baseball Camp, which invites guests to suit up alongside the Los Angeles Dodgers for a week-long training camp led by professional players, coaches, and trainers.